open-horizon/examples/edge/evtstreams/sdr2evtstreams/CreateService.md

 # Creating Your Own SDR To IBM Event Streams Edge Service

-Follow the steps in this page to create your first simple Horizon edge service.
+Follow the steps in this page to create your SDR To IBM Event Streams Edge Service.

 ## Preconditions for Developing Your Own Service